chungae9ri/slos/README.md

 # slos
 SLOS represents Simple Light OS.
 This repository is for the source code of SLOS running in ARM processor.
-It is tested in Qualcomm msm8626 but seems to be expanded to other products.
+It is tested in Cortex-A9 in Xilinx Zynq7000 chipset but seems to be expanded to other products.

 Implementation list

-1. Memory Management
+1. Process Management
-   - page frame pool
-   - page table walk
-   - virtual memory manager
+   - TCB (Task Control Block)
+   - task fork - forkyi()
-   - page fault handler
+   - GIC - interrupt handler
-   - lazy memory allocation
+   - task synchronization(spin lock)
 2. Timer frame work
    - realtime timer, sched timer, oneshot timer
    - timer interrupt handler